 React use components so that you don’t have go through those bad dreams.

-While this has more to do with single-threaded, non-blocking architecture of Node, React and Node are match made in heaven.
+While this has more to do with the single-threaded, non-blocking architecture of Node, React and Node are match made in heaven.
 Theoretically, Node.js can partake infinite number of requests in its event loop without showing as sign of slowing down.
 Somebody said, social networking apps have to handle too many concurrent requests.

 Our offshore development is a subject of envy for our competitors.
 At TOPS, we believe imitation is the best form of flattery.